dekizard/Idempotency/README.md

 Return 400 Bad request if it exists.

 For production Redis distributed cache service could be used.
-For testing purpose memory caching can be sufficient (item are stored by the app instance on the server where the app is running).
+For testing purpose memory caching can be sufficient (items are stored by the app instance on the server where the app is running).

 Idempotency keys expires out of the system after defined number of hours.